cyberwookiee/CodingPractice/README.md

 ### Building in a docker container

   1. Clone this repo.
-  2. In a terminal, navigate to the cloned repo and run `docker build -t CodingPractice .`
+  2. In a terminal, navigate to the cloned repo and run `docker build -t codingpractice .`
-  3. Run `docker run -t CodingPractice`.
+  3. Run `docker run -t codingpracticee`.
 This will build the project and run all tests.

 ## Running